skabeo/rails-api/README.md

 ### Prerequisites

-In order to reproduce the receipe-app and be able to make changes for your own purpose, you need the following tools:
+In order to reproduce the rails-api and be able to make changes for your own purpose, you need the following tools:
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [git-scm](https://git-scm.com/)
 - A [Github](https://github.com/) account